 Therefore, if your tattoo is wrapped with cling film, remove it when you get home the first night, and put on a new one after cleaning the area.
 After the first night, let your skin breathe, with no cling film on it.

-However, if using breathable (recommended) protective film, keep it on the first night, change it the day after and keep it for 3 days.
+However, if using breathable (recommended) tattoo bandage, keep it on the first night, change it the day after and keep it for 3 days.

 This bandage allows your skin to breath while protecting the area and avoids ruining your sheets.